sun712k/Altitude-and-Marathon/README.md

 ---

 ## Overview
 This project investigates whether altitude influences elite marathon performance.
-Specifically, it examines whether runners born (or possibly training) in high-altitude regions perform better and how socioeconomic factors—such as population size and national income—interact with athletic outcomes.
+Specifically, it examines whether runners born (or possibly training) in high-altitude regions perform better and how individual factors-age, sex, BMI and socioeconomic factors—such as population size and national income—interact with athletic outcomes.

-The project uses both **country-level** and **within-country** analyses to distinguish physiological effects of altitude from cultural, economic, or selection-based factors.
+The project uses both **between-country** and **within-country** analyses to distinguish physiological effects of altitude from cultural, economic, or selection-based factors.

 ---